CamileGhastine/ToDoOC8/contribution.md

 Your proposed modifications will be examined.
 If they are deemed appropriate, they will be incorporated into the project.

 **Code quality:**
-Use CideClimat (www.codeclimat.com) or Codacy (www.codacy.com ) to submit your code for quality control.
+Use CodeClimat (www.codeclimat.com) or Codacy (www.codacy.com ) to submit your code for quality control.
 If necessary, modify your code in order to resolve the problems raised.

 **Code performance:**